UPPMAX/bianca_workshops/docs/beginner/use_remote_desktop.md

     These are some of the more conventional ways to close a terminal:

     - Click on the `x` at the top-right of the terminal.
       When asked to really do it, say 'Yes'
-    - Click the terminal and Press `CTRL + C` to stop `xeyes`.
-Type `exit` and press enter
+    - Type `exit`
     - Many more: any solution that worked is fine

 ### Exercise 3: file navigation